dogweather/forkful/content/en/php/testing-and-debugging/printing-debug-output.md

   \ to\u2026"
 lastmod: '2024-03-13T22:45:00.169259-06:00'
 model: gpt-4-1106-preview
-summary: "Printing debug output is about slapping your code's internal data onto the\
-  \ screen to figure out what's going on.
-Programmers do it for a sanity check, to\u2026"
+summary: Printing debug output is about slapping your code's internal data onto the screen to figure out what's going on.
 title: Printing debug output
 weight: 33
 ---